Assistance programs in Prince George’s County.

 Aging Services Division supports senior citizens and the disabled in Prince George’s.
 An information line is available which serves as an intake service.
 Some of the resources that may be offered are as follows.

-Prince George’s County Health Department can direct you to places to go for free health care, and they themselves may offer some limited programs.
+Prince George’s County Health Department can direct you to places to go for free health or medical care, and they themselves may offer some limited programs.
 For example, they offer dental programs for children and pregnant moms.
 Immunizations may be offered too.
 Or get cancer screening, insulin and other support.
-Phone (301) 583-5900.
+Phone (301) 583-5900 or 301-883-7879.

 Laurel Health Center offers health care and medical services on a sliding fee scale.
 The patient pays what they can afford to for the bills.
 Low-income or uninsured Prince Georgie County residents can get free medical care, dental cleaning, extractions and more.
 Phone - 301-604-5254

 Another community clinic in Prince George’s County is Walker Mill Health Center.
-Phone (301) 324-1500.
 The facility offers general health care and screening on a sliding fee/medical bill scale.
 They offer screening, immunizations, case management, and other forms of aid.
 The address is 1458 Addison Rd S, Capitol Heights, MD 20743.
 Call (301) 324-1500

-If the 3 centers above can’t help you, find more Prince George clinics and learn about the medical services they administer.
+If the 3 centers above can’t help you, find more Prince George free community clinics and learn about the medical services they administer.